Suburban Guide to Cycling in Chch

 Central City

 • Beginner’s ride: Hagley Park has great riding options all around and through its extents.
-Washington Way Skate Park could also be fun to test your skills on.
+Washington Way Skate Park could also be fun to test your skills on, as is the pump track in the East Frame just south of Margaret Mahy Park.

 • First quiet street options: Many parts of the Avon River corridor (The Promenade) are very friendly and low traffic/speed.
 Much of the rest of the city has a 30km/h speed limit.